rdelval/database/sharding/shardingjson/prepare-sharded-db/prepare-sharded-db.md

 ### Objectives

-In this lab, you will deploy a sharded database with 2 shard.
+In this lab, you will connect to the sharded DB and create a sharded table to hold our JSON data.

 ### Prerequisites
 This lab assumes you have: